COVID Regulatory and Tax Updates

 The Office of Management and Budget (OMB) recently indicated that funds received under the Paycheck Protection Program (PPP) will not be subject to the Uniform Guidance single audit requirements; however, loans received by nonprofit organizations under the Small Business Administration (SBA) Economic Injury Disaster Loan (EIDL) program are considered federal financial assistance and, therefore, are subject to the single audit requirements.

-However, today we’ll focus on what we do know and tackle a few questions related to stimulus relief funds and single audits.
+Today we’ll focus on what we do know and tackle a few questions related to stimulus relief funds and single audits.

 What is a single audit?

 If you are new to receiving federal funds, the single audit term may be unfamiliar.
 A single audit is required when a state or local government, Indian tribe, institution of higher education (IHE), or nonprofit organization is the recipient or subrecipient of a federal award and expends $750,000 or more of federal awards during their fiscal year.
 The $750,000 threshold includes assistance received in the form of loans.